-The aminoacyl-tRNA synthetases, a family of activating enzymes, attach specific amino acids to their appropriate tRNA's, forming charged tRNA's.
+- The aminoacyl-tRNA synthetases, a family of activating enzymes, attach specific amino acids to their appropriate tRNA's, forming charged tRNA's. - These are the ultimate translators in the cell.

 - The mRNA meets the charged tRNA's at a ribosome. - The ribosome is the staging area for protein synthesis or translation. - Ribosomes are roughly 60% RNA and 40% proteins.